 Explore Château de Montal and Château de Castelnau-Bretenoux

 A brochure (available in many languages) will guide you through the beautifully decorated rooms.
+You’ll find tariffs and opening hours on the Château de Montal website.

 Approaching Château de Castelnau-Bretenoux

 As you leave Bretenoux and continue on your walk, you’ll reach Château de Castelnau-Bretenoux, a thirteenth-century fortress where ruling barons kept an eye out for invading armies.
+The rugged walls and towers of this medieval fortress provide a stark contrast to the delicate, refined architecture of Château de Montal.
 A climb to the top of the artillery tower will reward you with stunning views over the surrounding countryside.

 Guided tours are available and expositions are often held during the summer months.
+You’ll find tariffs and opening hours on the Château de Castelnau-Bretenoux website.

 Gouffre de Padirac

-Go deep underground at Gouffre de Padirac
+Journey deep underground at Gouffre de Padirac

 From Easter until October, a guided tour takes you by boat along an underground river before you disembark and continue on foot past majestic stalagmites and stalactites.